 "If I get hit by a bus tomorrow, your shop runs Wednesday."

-I run a cleaning business in Tampa.
-I built this CRM to run mine — customer management, Stripe payments, digital document signing, automated invoicing — because every off-the-shelf tool was either too expensive, too generic, or both.
+I run The Chandelier Cleaning Guy — a family operation in California and Florida.
+I'm based in Tampa, where I do the Florida work myself.
+My son-in-law runs the California route; I manage it from here.
+I built this CRM to run it — customer management, Stripe payments, digital document signing, automated invoicing — because every off-the-shelf tool was either too expensive, too generic, or both.
 It runs my business every day.

 What you'd see on a screen-share is real working software, not slides — the same code base in actual daily use, with real workflows and real records.
 When you and I get on a call, that's what I walk you through, line by line.